-Although FAT32 or FAT16 are very old file systems, which reflects on their poor performance in comparison with other file system alternatives they are still widely used by many electronic devices.
-Usually, these devices include USB stick's, digital cameras, camcorders and etc. Chances are that you own and store personal data on a device with FAT flesystem is very high as is a likelihood of an accidental deletion of your important data.
-In this article we will use testdisk utility to undelete files from FAT file system.
+Although FAT32 or FAT16 are very old file systems, which is reflected in their poor performance in comparison to other file system alternatives, they are still widely used by many electronic devices.
+Usually, these devices include USB sticks, digital cameras, camcorders and other peripheral storage devices.

-OOPS..
-I have accidentally removed a video file from my camcorder !
-The first thing before we start panic is to unmount USB device and create a low level backup of the device partition with a
+- Before you start to panic, the first thing you should do is unmount the USB device and create a low level backup of the device partition with a

 # mount -o remount,ro /dev/sdX

-After file deletion from a FAT file system the actual file was not removed immediately, but the sectors on which the file resides is now available to be overwritten.
-From this reason a backup of the entire partition:
+After file deletion from a FAT file system, the actual file was not removed immediately, but the sectors on which the file resides is now available to be overwritten.
+For this reason a backup of the entire partition:

-To recover a backup for *.dd file we simple reverse the process:
+- To recover a backup for *.dd file we simply reverse the process:

 testdisk Data Recovery Utility

-To start undelete process we need to execute testdisk command:
+- To start the undelete process we need to execute

-Usually we want to select a default partition type since teskdisk by defualt tries to find the correct partition type.
-In our case it is the Intel/PC partition.
+- Select your device's partition type, which testdisk will attempt to identify itself.
+Usually we want to select a default partition type since teskdisk by default tries to find the correct partition type.
+In our case it is the option we need is "none".

-As we can see the process of recovering deleted files using testdisk Data Recovery Utility can not be more simple.
-As a result of our test both recovered files have same md5sum as the original files.
+As you can see, the process of recovering deleted files using testdisk Data Recovery Utility can not be more simple.
+As a result, both of our test files have been successfully recovered.

 In this guide, we learned how to recover deleted files from the FAT filesystem using the testdisk utility.
 We also saw how to create a low level backup of the filesystem, which we can restore in the event that some deleted files have been overwritten before they could be recoverd.
 Although FAT is an old filesystem, it remains rather common to this day.
 Luckily, it's very simple to recover accidentally deleted files on Linux with testdisk.